 - Was every decision the main character made the right one?
 Why or why not?
 (Each person in the discussion takes an opposing viewpoint).

 After the official conversation ends, we hope it resurfaces in the upcoming days.
-And, we consider it a real win the next time your learner asks to discuss a movie with you.
+And, we consider it a real win when your learner asks to discuss a movie with you of their own volition.

 It’s the official first day of summer!
 Put on that sunscreen and soak up some rays to celebrate.
 Then, maybe run through a sprinkler (or two).
 In the Wolfe Stew household, we love summer because of fewer obligations, more grilling opportunities, camping trips, and outdoor waterplay (sprinklers, water balloons, slip and slides, etc.) What about you?
 What do you love about summer?

 - What other ideas do you have to add to any of these days?

 Until next time, leaders, know we’re praying that you find the JOY in every day.